snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 ```

+### Explore More Grid Features

+Be sure to check out the Dash AG Grid docs for even more features, such as:

+- Column Interactions: Include resizing, reordering, pinning, spanning, and grouping.
+- Row Management: Features like sorting, selection (including with checkboxes), reordering, dragging, spanning, pinned rows, and full width rows are available.
+- Data Manipulation and Display: Offers pagination, cell data types with automatic inference, custom filtering, and cell editing,  value getters and formatters, conditional formatting, and CSV data export.
+- Layout and Styling: Provides multiple themes (Alpine, Material, Quartz) with light/dark options, customizable themes, and conditional styling for various elements.
+Custom icons and more.
+- Other Features: Includes tooltips in cells and headers, keyboard navigation, accessibility support, and localization.
+- Enterprise Features:  Additional advanced features are available with an AG Grid Enterprise licence.

+We won't go into details on grid features here.
+The next sections show how to apply AG Grid themes that match your
+Mantine light or dark theme, and how to use DMC components as custom cell renderers and editors.

-### Light and Dark Mode
+### Theming: Light and Dark Mode Support

 This example uses `dash-ag-grid` v31.3.0.
+The grid theme is controlled with the `className` prop.

+To apply a built-in theme:

+* Light mode: `className="ag-theme-alpine"` (default)
+* Dark mode: `className="ag-theme-alpine-dark"`

-You can switch between light and dark grid themes dynamically by updating the `className` prop in a callback.
+You can switch between light and dark themes dynamically by updating the `className` prop in a callback.

-See the [Dash AG Grid styling guide](https://dash.plotly.com/dash-ag-grid/styling-themes) or the upstream [AG Grid v31.3 themes docs](https://www.ag-grid.com/archive/31.3.0/react-data-grid/themes/) for more details and a list of built-in themes.
+For more details and a full list of built-in themes and how to customize the theme, see the [Dash AG Grid styling guide](https://dash.plotly.com/dash-ag-grid/styling-themes) or the [AG Grid v31.3 theme docs](https://www.ag-grid.com/archive/31.3.0/react-data-grid/themes/).

-Click the light/dark mode toggle in the top right of this page to see the grid theme update live.
+Click the theme toggle in the top right of this page to see the grid theme update live.

 .. exec::docs.dash-ag-grid.simple

-### Using DMC components in cell renderers
+###  Custom Cell Renderers with DMC

 To go beyond plain text in grid cells, you can use custom components as cell renderers.
 AG Grid provides a powerful
 system for embedding your own React components, and DMC components work great for this.